nataliagraczyk/covidapp-vba/README.md

 The app uses dynamic data pulled into Excel by making API calls with Power Query.
 The dataset refreshes each time user opens the app

 API: [click](https://github.com/M-Media-Group/Covid-19-API)

-## Methods

-Main sheet (REPORT):

-- The "Indicators_general1" module contains a macro that calculates basic statistics for the general data (REPORT/REPORT sheet).
-- The "Settings" module contains macros for operating the settings panel.
-- The "Calendar_general" module contains a macro for operating the calendar.

-COUNTRY sheet:

-- The "Metrics" module contains a macro which, using the VLOOKUP function, completes a metric for the country selected by the user.
-- The "Indicators_countries" module contains a macro which calculates the infection rates for the country selected by the user
-- The "Graphs" module and the "Graphs_report" module contain macros which substitute the relevant series into the graphs
-- The 'Word_Record' and 'Powerpoint_Record' modules contain macros that generate reports in the appropriate format.
-- The "Mail" module contains a macro which sends a PDF report for a selected country to a specified e-mail address
-- The "Mail_opinion" module contains a macro which is responsible for sending a covidien opinion added by the user to an email address
-- The "ShowUF" module is an auxiliary module which is used to show selected UserForms